|Grant cycle||Grant request submission deadline||Grant request submissions accepted||Decision date|

 Generally, we prefer to provide grants for specific programs, projects or initiatives in lieu of general operating support.

 The Alliant Energy Foundation utilizes an online grant request process.
 There are two Community Grants cycles per year with deadlines on March 1 and September 1.
 If a deadline or decision date is on a weekend or holiday, the appropriate action will occur on the following business day.

-Our online program, eGrant, will be open for one month prior to each of these deadlines, so please check back for information on how to access the link for Community Grant submission.
+Our online application program will be open for one month prior to each of these deadlines, so please check back for information on how to access the link for Community Grant submissions.

 If the website is only open at certain times, how can I prepare a grant request in advance?

 You may review a list of the questions we ask on our grant application.

 No. We only accept grant applications through our online application portal.

 There is not sufficient space in the online application to answer the questions.
 What should I do?